 A user often has access to more functionality when logged in, e.g. posting comments on a forum, uploading pictures to their profile, or completing a purchase.
-This is why a comprehensive security evaluation of any web application needs to be able to test areas behind a login.
+This is why a comprehensive security evaluation of any web application needs to be able to assess behavior behind a login.
 For that purpose, we provide different means of authentication options in Application Scanning.

 You can allow Application Scanning to assess the content behind login using three methods under Application Scanning settings.

 Using The Detectify Recorder Chrome extension for Google Chrome you can record a login scenario as a series of actions that are replayed at the beginning of the scan to reach the logged in state, and then perform all discovery and assessment in this state.

 You can provide a username and password as basic authentication, that will be sent with all HTTP requests to your web application during the scan.

 Please make sure to create separate credentials for Detectify accessing your web application, and do not reuse existing credentials since this will obstruct attempts to properly log access to your site.

 You can provide a session cookie that will be sent with all HTTP requests to your web application during the scan.
 You can extract a session cookie using your browser.

 The cookie must have a name, a value and a domain where it applies.
 Optionally, the cookie can be specified as secure or HTTP-only.